championballer/odin/README.md

 # odin
-A repository for independent code written, notes and related documents for fun or experiments.
+A repository for independent code written, notes, resources and related documents for fun or experiments.

 ## Important Tutorials/References